Sailboat Power Console Fabrication

 One of my frustrations with this boat has been difficult serviceability in a very critical place: power-distribution.
 This a region that needs to have easy access, excellent lighting, clear labeling, and a lack of clutter… not only is it otherwise maddening to make changes, but it can be a serious safety issue.
 (Thrice over the years I have found burned wires and had a hard time squirming in there to fix them; many boats have been lost to this sort of thing, and it should never be difficult to access a nexus of power cabling!)

 A few months ago, I wrote about the first phase in the fabrication of the new Nomadness pilothouse console (upper helm panel).
 I used black half-inch King Starboard as a substrate, machined holes for the instruments, and added a hinge structure with simple latching system to keep it in place.
-I did that one first because it was relatively easy… sort of a practice piece for this new one that I just completed:
+I did that one first because it was relatively easy… sort of a practice piece for this new one.

 The original panel hinged up, suited more to a willowy contortionist than a big galumphing guy with back problems; the new one hinges to the right, and thus had to be shorter to clear the structures overhead.
 That offered a perfect opportunity to add that little louvered vent, which allows fan-driven airflow through that equipment bay when the Outback inverter-charger is maxed out, recharging low batteries.

 Difficult access into the old power console translated into my not dealing with things, so the boat’s power system has been rather opaque since I’ve owned it (not helped by ancient out-of-synch documentation and cruft left over from long-removed hardware).
 Now that I’m taking a top-down approach, nothing is connected unless it is actually relevant… and there is a satisfying mountain of old wire in the lab.
 The effort has already been worthwhile, for it is now a pleasure to work on the power panel: